« Previous Page

 severe sleep apnea, other treatments have failed, and

-other forms of surgery for the condition are not appropriate.
+other forms of surgery won't work for you.

 Tracheostomy almost always cures sleep apnea that is caused by

-Tracheostomy is not typically used to treat sleep apnea, because
+Tracheostomy is not typically used to treat sleep apnea.
+That's because

-People who are very overweight have more long-term problems after a
+People who are very overweight have more long-term problems after this surgery than other people do.
+For very overweight

-people, the surgeon must take greater care during the procedure to keep the
+people, the surgeon must take greater care during the surgery to keep the

 opening from being blocked by fatty neck tissues.